ooikk/Arduino-Documentation/README.md

 *RST:* "Restart the current program."
 *Boot:* "Get ready to receive a new program."
 *Boot + RST:* "Force the board into the mode required to upload a new program."

+## USB Ports
+Most popular ESP32-S3 dev boards (like the official Espressif ESP32-S3-DevKitC-1) actually have two separate USB interfaces routed to the chip, often via two physical USB-C ports on the board:
+1. Port 1: The UART Bridge (Usually labeled "UART")
+   This port is connected to a separate, dedicated USB-to-UART converter chip on the board (commonly a CH340, CP2102, or CP2102N).
+This chip converts standard serial UART signals (from ESP32 GPIO 43 and 44) into USB signals.
+This hardware operates completely independently of the ESP32-S3's internal settings.
+2. Port 2: The Native USB / USB OTG (Usually labeled "USB")
+   This port is wired directly to the ESP32-S3’s internal USB peripheral (GPIO 19 and 20).
+This is the port controlled by the ```USB CDC On Boot``` setting.

+What this means for your Arduino IDE Settings:
+Since you are using the UART bridge chip, you should ensure your Arduino IDE Tools menu is configured correctly for this path:
+- **USB CDC On Boot**: ```Disable``` (Using USB-UART Bridge Chip)
+- **Upload Mode**: ```UART0 / Hardware CDC``` (This tells the IDE to send the compiled binary over the UART bridge)
+- **USB Mode**: ```Hardware CDC and JTAG``` (Or Disabled, it doesn't strictly matter for the UART bridge, but Hardware CDC is fine).

+If **USB CDC On Boot**: ```Enabled``` (Using Native USB)
+You can use the ESP32-S3's advanced native USB features (like making it act as a USB Keyboard/Mouse, USB MIDI, or USB Mass Storage).
+It uses up two extra GPIO pins (43 and 44) on the ESP32.

 ## Voltage Regulator